 What is expat life about?
 What are the obstacles that I will encounter?
 How do I find new friends?
 Can I get used to the new culture?
 These are all questions that are part of life as an expat.
-All things that I wondered about and about which I now know the answers.
-And I’m going to share all of this with you.
+All things that I wondered about when we moved abroad in 2017.
+With very small steps and many challenges on our way, we have become accustomed to life as expats.
+It is not an easy road that you travel but we have really come to love this life.
+It has changed our lives enormously but also ourselves.
+We are not the same person anymore as when we left.

-I can tell you that moving abroad isn’t easy, but it is the most wonderful thing we ever experienced in life.
+I can tell you that moving abroad isn’t easy and comes with lots of difficult challenges, but it is the most wonderful adventure we ever had in life.
 Along our journey, we experienced different emotions like missing family, loneliness, and anxiety.
 We had to deal with a totally different culture and had to learn a new language.

 Expat life is about Loneliness